UVADS/ds5110/high_level_notes_and_suggestions.md

 The course has three areas of focus:
 - Using Spark for batch processing, stream processing, ML, and analytics
-- Big data and cloud computing tools - learning concepts and using tools
+- Big data and cloud computing - learning concepts and using tools
-- Working on team project with Spark MLlib
+- Working on team project

 Students enjoy the group project